AI Prompt

 AI Agent Prompt

-Generate a scoped prompt for an AI coding agent to integrate the Gleam iOS SDK with the capabilities your app needs.
+Generate a scoped prompt for an AI coding agent to add the Gleam iOS SDK features your app needs.

 Generate The Prompt

-Use this page when you want Codex, Cursor, Claude Code, or another coding agent to add the Gleam iOS SDK for you.
+Use this page when you want Codex, Cursor, Claude Code, or another coding agent to add the Gleam iOS SDK.
 The generator keeps the request limited to the supported v1 SDK surface and avoids unrelated management APIs or outbound webhook assumptions.

-Choose your app stack and optional SDK capabilities, then copy the generated prompt into your coding agent inside the iOS app repository.
+Choose your app stack and optional SDK features, then copy the generated prompt into your coding agent inside the iOS app repository.

 AI Agent integration prompt

-Choose the app stack and optional SDK capabilities, then copy the prompt into your coding agent.
+Choose the app stack and optional SDK features, then copy the prompt into your coding agent.

 App stack